babylonchain/covenant-signer/docs/validation.md

 # Covenant Signer request/response handling

-This document covers the shape of request and responses handled by Covenant Signer.
-It also describe validation process required to establish whether received un-bonding transaction is valid.
+This document covers the request/response data format for the covenant signer.
+It also describes validation processes required to establish whether the received unbonding request is valid.

-## Request
+## Signing Request

-Valid signing request contain following json payload:
+Valid signing request contains the following JSON payload:

 ```json
 {